MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 **How it works:**

-The object model reads the content of `default.manifest.cdm.json` file located at the root of the project folder.
+The object model reads the content of the `default.manifest.cdm.json` file located at the root of the project folder.
 The relative path points at it from the location of the .exe file.
 For example, the location of the read manifest executable is:

 `E:\\cdm_sdk_test\\CDM SDK